 Your blood has washed away my sins, Jesus, thank you!

 The Father’s wrath completely satisfied, Jesus, thank you!

 Once your enemy, now seated at your table, Jesus, thank you!

-In the last Beatitude: “Blessed are the merciful,” we saw that God forgives when repentance begins.
+We looked at this marvelous subject of forgiveness in the last Beatitude: “Blessed are the merciful,” and we saw that God forgives when repentance begins.
 Why?
-Because forgiveness is relational—it is both given and received.
+Forgiveness is relational—it is both given and received.

 Love can be one directional, but forgiveness is always relational.
 Two parties are involved.
 One forgives; the other is forgiven, and out of this a relationship is restored.

 This is the grace of God to you in Jesus Christ: He forgives all your sins.